samuelim01/tp/docs/UserGuide.md

 - Displays a message showing the added guest.

 Expected behaviour upon failure:
-- As `NAME` is a compulsory parameter for vendors, not providing this parameter would result in the error message “Invalid command format!” followed by instruction on guest add usage.
+- Not providing the `NAME` parameter: Displays in the error message “Invalid command format!” followed by instruction on `guest add` usage.
+- Adding a new guest with the same `NAME` as an existing guest: Displays the error message "This guest already exists in WedLog."
 - Providing invalid values for parameters with input restrictions will also trigger error messages.

 --------------------------------------------------------------------------------------------------------------------